Purpose

 Recipients

-PwC will solely disclose personal data to foreign audit firms to enable the provision of services by such firms to affiliates of the client.
+PwC will solely disclose personal data to the client and foreign audit firms to enable the provision of services by such firms to affiliates of the client.

 In addition, we engage data processors, including IT suppliers, to whom we make personal data available.
 PwC enters into data processing agreements with all data processors to ensure appropriate security.